Multipurpose, but not all-purpose

 But first, a note of caution: Some people believe that mixing vinegar with other cleaning products will boost its cleaning power, but that's rarely the case.
 In fact, mixing vinegar with certain products—for instance, bleach—can produce dangerous gases.
 Don't mix cleaning products indiscriminately, and always exercise caution when you're using multiple cleaning products at the same time.

 Stick to wiping down marble countertops with mild soap and a damp cloth.
-Vinegar will react with natural marble and cause defects in the surface, turning your high-end Carrera marble countertop into a pitted, lackluster mess.
+Vinegar will react with natural marble and cause defects in the surface, turning your high-end Carrara marble countertop into a pitted, lackluster mess.
 Avoid cleaning marble with bleach and other harsh chemicals as well.

 Granite is another natural stone surface that reacts poorly with vinegar.
 Spraying your granite countertops with a vinegar solution can make them dull and cause them to lose their shine over time.
 Also, despite granite's durability, acidic substances—even acidic foods—can leave behind marks known as etching that require sanding and polishing to remove.

 It's important to clean up splatters and dirt on ceramic tiles promptly, whether on floors, walls, or backsplash, so stains don’t have a chance to set or harden.
-But when you're rushing to clean up a spill, avoid the vinegar and instead reach for hot water and gentle dish soap.
+When you're rushing to clean up a spill, avoid the vinegar and instead reach for hot water and gentle dish soap.
 While most tile can probably stand up to vinegar, the acidic liquid can eat into grout and dissolve the finish on tiles.
 Before using any soap or detergent, it’s best to read the manufacturer's guidelines to find out if the product is recommended for tile.

 While vinegar may not destroy your dishwasher, it’s not an effective alternative to dishwasher cleaners.
 The acidic liquid might also react with some parts of the appliance and can, over time, cause rubber gaskets and hoses to deteriorate.
 Although vinegar is often suggested as a rinse aid, stick with products specifically designed for this purpose.
 If vinegar mixes with salty residue during the cycle, it can discolor metal dishware and utensils.

-Cellphone and computer screens
+8. Phone and computer screens

 Filling your clothes iron with vinegar to clean it can irreparably damage the small appliance.
 While some iron manufacturers recommend using a vinegar solution to get rid of scale, it’s best to check the instruction manual for your iron to make sure the acid won’t damage its metal components.
 To cut down on future scale buildup, use only distilled water in the reservoir and empty it out after every use.